 Gaming PCs for Sim Racing

 Sim racing is one of the most GPU-intensive gaming workloads you can throw at a PC.
 Triple 1440p monitors at high refresh rates, or a Pimax Crystal in VR – these push even high-end GPUs hard.
-What matters for sim racing specifically is a strong gaming CPU for the physics engine (the Ryzen 7 7800X3D is the current sweet spot thanks to its 3D V-Cache), a high-end GPU for rendering, and at least 32GB of RAM.
+What matters for sim racing specifically is a strong gaming CPU for the physics engine (the Ryzen 7 9800X3D is the current sweet spot thanks to its 3D V-Cache), a high-end GPU for rendering, and at least 32GB of RAM.
 Stormforce builds tick these boxes across their range.

 Their PC range breaks down roughly into tiers by naming convention.
 The “Xtreme” builds sit at the top (£2,900-£5,500), followed by “Ultra” (£2,600-£4,800) and “Elite” (£3,200-£3,600).
 They offer both AMD and Intel platforms across all tiers, with AMD making up about half the range.
-Most desktop builds use full ATX cases, though the Y40 series offers a more compact form factor if space is tight.
+Full ATX cases dominate the desktop range; the Y40 series is the compact option if space matters.

 Stormforce Gaming’s Flagship Builds